Update: NOW Real Food Macadamia Nuts Recalled

 Do I Have a Macadamia Nut Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in macadamia nut lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in macadamia nut lawsuits.
 We are handling individual litigation nationwide and currently accepting new food poisoning lawsuits in all 50 states.

 Again, if you experienced symptoms of food poisoning after eating macadamia nuts, you should contact our law firm immediately.
 You may be entitled to compensation by filing a lawsuit and we can help.